 - Harassment – obsessive jealousy, following and checking up on you, embarrassing you in public

 - Isolation – stopping you from seeing family or friends, monitoring or blocking phone calls

 - Denial – saying the abuse doesn’t happen or that you cause it, begging forgiveness and saying it will never happen again

-Domestic abuse happens in all cultures and social groups at similar levels.
+It happens in all cultures and social groups at similar levels.
 It is reported mostly by women who are abused by male partners or ex-partners, but men also experience domestic abuse and women can be abusers.
-Both women and men can suffer domestic abuse in same sex relationships.
+Both women and men can suffer domestic abuse in same-sex relationships.
 Children are badly affected by living with and witnessing domestic abuse and teens and young people can be vulnerable to abuse in their own relationships.
 Young people can be abusive to their parents and carers can be abusive to the people in their care.

 When does domestic abuse happen?